-We try to present as many Japanese gardens as possible here because they represent very significant zen punctuation in a travel itinerary, especially in megacities.
+Japanese gardens represent a very significant Zen punctuation in a travel itinerary, especially in megalopolis.
 Despite the concrete and electric vastness it represents, Tokyo doesn't forget its historic green lungs, for example Koishikawa Korakuen or Shinjuku Gyoen.

 In Tsukiji district, near the famous former fish market, the Hama-Rikyu gardens offer a nice relaxing walk.
 The main point of interest is the view around Shinori no Ike pond which is filled by seawater from the Tokyo Bay.
 The water level consequently fluctuates with the tides.
 Don't forget to visit Nakajima teahouse, directly overlooking the pond, you’ll be sure to have a relaxing time!